-Lađić provides us with a system-dynamic, cybernetic view of a space that equally includes human elements and elements of technological infrastructure, indicating constant exchange and translations between heterogeneous elements and spaces, information flux and affects that organize a single communicational aggregate “humans-machines”.
-His works point to spatial and social confusion within this glocal space, as well as to the paradox of simultaneous hypervisibility and invisibility – the state in which we are exposed to the mechanical “view” or more precisely – to “listening” by sensors and machines; while, on the other hand, the technological and financial processes of global capital, templates and algorithms that connect us and shape our environment are less and less transparent, even inaccessible to human understanding.
+Throughout the exhibition Ladjic invites us to take a system-dynamic, cybernetic view of a space that equally includes human elements and elements of technological infrastructure – by indicating constant exchange and translations between heterogeneous elements and spaces, information flux and affects that organize a single communicational aggregate humans-machines.
+The exhibition point to spatial and social confusion within this glocal space (“Squares”), as well as to the paradox of simultaneous hypervisibility and invisibility – the state in which we are exposed to the mechanical view or more precisely – to listening by sensors and machines (“Spieluhr”); while, on the other hand, the technological and financial processes of global capital, templates and algorithms that connect us and shape our environment, are becoming less and less transparent, even inaccessible to human understanding (“PopUp” and other).

 Traditional research of space in Nemanja Ladjic’s work has been expanded by the introduction of the problematic of the intensive space and especially its territoriality – the consistency that it gains due to instantaneous and global communication supported by internet-connected telematic (computer-telecommunication) infrastructure – by its central (protocolar-), peripheral and relay elements.